 ◆ Latest policies

-Starting from 4 June 2024, qualified non-resident shareholders who transfer assets to a Georgian resident company are exempt from income tax until 1 January 2028.

 The industries that benefit from the International Company Regime are expanded to the information technology (IT) and shipping sectors.

 Taxable income received by a single parent up to GEL 3,000 during a calendar year is not subject to income tax.